 State spending on Nebraska's prisons has outpaced growth in other major state funding areas for decades.
 In fact, Nebraska's growth in prison spending is among the highest in the nation.
-Despite this ever-increasing budget, Nebraska’s prison system is the second-most overcrowded in the nation.
+Despite this ever-increasing budget, Nebraska’s prison system is among the most overcrowded in the nation.
 Some facilities are holding between 2-3x as many people as they were designed for.

 - The cause of this crisis is multifaceted.
 It includes things like the failed war on drugs, aggressive prosecutors, institutional racism, and a failure to prioritize community needs through addiction services, mental health support and community investment.